Carliquiss/spider/README.md

 ```

 ## Usage ⌨️
-The URL is givem by the "-u" param: -u url
+The URL is givem by the "-u" param: -u url (in format http://www.example.com)

 If you want to crawl that URL for looking for local links just use the "-l" option:
 ```